blurryiurii/splay/README.md

-# splay
+# Splay Tree Visualization
-A JavaScript visualization of the Splay Tree data structure.
+A Webpage visualization of the Splay Tree data structure.